abpframework/abp/docs/en/testing/integration-tests.md

 }
 ````

-In this way, we can use these known Issues and the User `Id`s to perform the tests.
+In this way, we can use these known *Issues* and the Users' `Id`s to perform the tests.

 ## Example: Testing a Domain Service

 `AbpIntegratedTest<T>` class (defined in the [Volo.Abp.TestBase](https://www.nuget.org/packages/Volo.Abp.TestBase) package) is used to write tests integrated to the ABP. `T` is the Type of the root module to setup and initialize the application.

-The application startup template has base classes in each test project, so you can derive from these base classes to make it easier.
+The [application startup template](../solution-templates/index.md) has base classes in each test project, so you can derive from these base classes to make it easier.

-See the `IssueManager` tests are re-written as integration tests
+See the `IssueManager` tests are re-written as integration tests:

 ````csharp
 using System.Threading.Tasks;